-By helping the body to regain its original evolutionary determined upright posture, it can counteract numerous medical conditions resulting from a disorder of the human body's erection."
+By helping the body to regain its original, evolutionary determined upright posture, MT III-Tech can enhance athletic performance and endurance und at the same time counteract numerous medical conditions and overload syndromes resulting from a disorder of the human body's erection."

 3.6 million year old footprints of A. afarensis in petrified volcanic ash, that have been found in Laetoli (Tanzania) in 1976, testify in astonishing immediacy, how the gait of A. afarensis was already very similar to that of modern man - a million years before the first stone tools emerged.